Offers in: Electrical Engineering

 Description and objectives:

-Industry 4.0 has paved the way for multiple forms of automation that aim to improve productivity and optimise work processes.
-In this context, the aim is to develop an intelligent mobile manipulator: a new type of robot that integrates the technology of an autonomous mobile robot and a highly efficient collaborative robotic arm capable of performing various operations.
+Industry 4.0 has paved the way for multiple forms of automation that have as goal improve productivity and optimize work processes.
+In this context, the aim is to develop an intelligent mobile manipulator: a new robot subject that integrates the technology of an autonomous mobile robot and a highly efficient collaborative robotic arm capable of performing various operations.

-The idea of the project is to develop a robot that can move, detect and avoid obstacles, explore its environment to recognise objects through artificial vision and carry out part handling tasks, being able to interact with operators.
-With the idea of implementing a digital transformation model, required today in real factory environments, the robots, control elements, sensors and the rest of the on-board elements will be connected to each other through a digital platform to control the process in real time and from anywhere.
+The idea of project is to develop a robot that can move, detect and avoid obstacles, explore its environment to recognize objects through artificial vision and perform part handling tasks, being able to interact with operators.
+With the idea of implementing a digital transformation model , required today in real factory environments, robots, control elements, sensors and other onboard elements will be connected to each other through a digital platform to control the process in real time and from anywhere.

 The task of this GFP would be the programming under ROS-2 of a sequence of tasks for the robot to interact with a classic robotic cell.
-The specific case to be developed will be for the robot to go to a repository of parts to be processed, bring them to the cell, wait for them to be processed and take them to another warehouse of parts already classified.
+The specific case to be developed will be for the robot to go to a archive of parts to be processed, bring them to the cell, wait for their processing and take them to another storeroom of already sorted parts.

 Under this simple task, the concepts of: